samgagnon/hydro-assignment/README.md

 This script solves for the motion of a 1D fluid using the donor cell advection scheme with reflective boundary conditions.
 The conservative form of the hydro equations are used.

+When the amplitude of the perturbation is increased, the main perturbation decays in amplitude quickly and the energy goes into activating lower modes in the fluid.
+Shock appears in the trail of the main wave.
+The width of the shock is set by the kinetic energy in the wave.

 ### hydro_bonus.py

 The script expands on the script from ```hydro.py``` to now also